1. Regulatory framework

 2.4 Are there foreign investment restrictions?

-However, foreign persons (except for those which are citizens of, or registered in, another EU member state, a member state to the EEA or the Swiss Confederation) can participate in companies organising gambling games where these companies, directly or through companies controlled by them, fulfil at least one of the following conditions: (i) they are organising gambling games in a gaming casino in a hotel with a rating of four stars and above, where the hotel is owned by the company or the controlled company; (ii) they have also invested in organising of other activities on the territory of the Republic of Bulgaria, amounts of not less than the BGN equivalent of EUR 10,000,000 and to have secured at least 500 job positions.
+Further, foreign persons (except for those which are citizens of, or registered in, another EU member state, a member state of the EEA or the Swiss Confederation) can participate in companies organising gambling games where these companies, directly or through companies controlled by them, fulfil at least one of the following conditions: (i) they organise gambling games in a gaming casino in a hotel with a rating of four stars and above, where the hotel is owned by the company or the controlled company; (ii) they have also invested in organising other activities in Bulgaria, amounts of at least the BGN equivalent of EUR 10,000,000 and to have secured at least 500 jobs.

 2.5 Are there any minimum requirements for a gambling company’s statutory capital?